kolbl/HAR_master_thesis/README.md

 ## On the fly prediction: Node-RED with Python API

-The Node-RED flow is in file xx.
+The Node-RED flow is in file node-red-flow.txt.
 Run Node-RED in the terminal using:
 ```
 node-red --max-old-space-size=4096